codership/documentation/galeracluster/source/documentation/arbitrator.rst

 .. index::
    pair: Logs; Galera Arbitrator

-It's recommended when deploying a Galera Cluster that you use a minimum of three instances: Three nodes, three data centers and so on.
+When deploying a Galera Cluster, it's recommended that you use a minimum of three instances: Three nodes, three data centers and so on.

-If the cost of adding resources (e.g., a third datacenter) is too much, you can use :term:`Galera Arbitrator`.
+If the cost of adding resources (e.g., a third data center) is too much, you can use :term:`Galera Arbitrator`.
 Galera Arbitrator is a member of a cluster that participates in voting, but not in the actual replication.

 .. warning:: While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
 You must secure its network connection.